yuninxia/HPCToolkit/README.md

 For more information about Spack and how to install HPCToolkit using Spack, see the HPCToolkit User's Manual section [Installing HPCToolkit using Spack](https://hpctoolkit.gitlab.io/hpctoolkit/users/spack.html)

-## Building HPCToolkit from source with Meson (recommended for developers)
+## Building HPCToolkit from Source with Meson (recommended for developers)

 HPCToolkit supports building from source using [Meson](https://mesonbuild.com).